wshon/madedit-mod/README.txt

      [-s], silent, Disables the GUI
-     [-m], madpython, Specify MadPython file to be run on the file [-r], recursive, Recursively run on files of subdirectories [-w], wildcard, Enable wildcard support in file name\n(line number would be disabled becasue it used '*') [files], File(s) to be opened
+     [-m], madpython, Specify MadPython file to be run on the file [-r], recursive, Recursively run on files of subdirectories [-w], wildcard, Enable wildcard support in file name\n(line number would be disabled because it used '*') [files], File(s) to be opened
      Eg: madedit -s -m madpytho.mpy ./1.txt /tmp/2.txt
 New: Automatically advance number for new file in NoNameXX